Never Never (TV series): Reception

 The series broadcast over two consecutive nights, with the concluding episode following on 6 November 2000.
 The first episode drew 2.18 million viewers.
-The series has yet to be released on DVD, but is available to watch on Channel 4's on-demand service All4.
+The series has yet to be released on DVD, but is available to watch on Channel 4's on-demand streaming service as of September 2025.

 The Bella Review gave the series a positive review, writing: "Never Never, a story written by acclaimed playwright Tony Marchant, is essentially about good people doing bad things and vice versa.
 It's free from any sort of class judgement that might put you off, elegantly letting people be people.
 Good tension throughout is created by the "will John become a good person with morals and stuff" question – which is, as it should, left unanswered."

 They continued; "There's also great acting, supported by the good writing, allowing for heaps of emotions left unspoken yet blatantly obviously present.
 Even if the narrative is sometimes predictable to seasoned fiction readers and viewers, this production is essentially too in-your-face-honest and charming to disagree with it.
 That, and John Simm is just a bit too good to do anything wrong."